 Can I put a king quilt on a queen bed?

-So if you are looking for a little extra warmth or want a really big quilt, go ahead and put a king quilt on a queen bed!
+So if you are looking for extra warmth or want a big quilt, go ahead and put a king quilt on a queen bed!
 Just be sure to use a mattress pad or some other type of protection to keep the quilt in place.
 Thanks for reading!